Skip to content

 julia

-The NPauli operation is a N-qubit measurement operation that measures the state of multiple qubits in the Pauli basis.
+The MY operation is a single-qubit measurement operation that measures the state of a qubit in the Y basis.

 source